 |Philippines - Belgium Exchange of Visits|

-Following is a list of exchange of visits since 2002:
+Following is a list of high-level Philippine officials who visited Belgium since 2002:

 18 October 2002

 Secretary of Foreign Affairs Blas F. Ople headed a Special Diplomatic Mission composed of Presidential Adviser on the Peace Process Secretary Eduardo Ermita, Presidential Adviser on Special Concerns Norberto Gonzales, Chief of the Presidential Management Staff Silveste Afable and Undersecretary Abraham Purugganan.

 27-28 January 2003

 Secretary Blas F. Ople headed the Philippine Delegation to the 14th ASEAN-EU Ministerial Meeting in Brussels

 Former President Fidel V. Ramos visited Brussels and Luxembourg to meet with officials of the European Union, European Commission and Council of the European Union as well as with other government and non-government officials and members of the Filipino community.